manjot96/note-to-myself/readme.md

-This was an assignment to clone a website that stores notes/images for COMP3900.\n It is now up on a live server http://notes.cu.ma!
+##This was an assignment to clone a website that stores notes/images for COMP3900.
+##It is now up on a live server http://notes.cu.ma!

 ## Laravel PHP Framework